Here are some of my first impressions and photographs I took in Shanghai, where I'm based this summer.

 The environment is adjusted to this; there are playgrounds, outdoor fitness equipment etc. Due to this, the people themselves are in good shape.
 They are also friendly and happy to help — it is an interesting community; I just wish I could speak Chinese..

-A major thing that adds to the street compositions are small, local stores.
+A significant thing that adds to the street compositions are small, local stores.
 They are everywhere.
-After groceries and barber shops, another common one is a scooter repair garage.
+After groceries and barbershops, scooter repair garages are common.

-Scooters are a popular way of transportation; there are tons of them.
+Scooters are a popular way of transportation here; there are tons of them.
 And well, they don't necessarily go by traffic rules.
 So you better have your eyes open..

 During the night, half of them are not using any light.
 Some are powered by batteries, I guess they try to save power on lights towards the traveling range.
 But then, you can't hear or see them coming, and suddenly, they pass like a foot in front of your face.
 That said, crossing a road can be an adrenaline experience.